 …I’d be quite rich!

-Instead of stating generic platitudes, think about the detail.
-Be as specific as you possible can:
+Instead of stating generic platitudes, boast about the detail.
+Be as empirically specific as you possibly can:

 - What exactly did you do?